 Instead Of The Seine, Head To Canal Saint-Martin

 The Seine is world-famous as a romantic waterway for relaxing beside, with loads of history.
-Still, if you want to experience Paris like a local, make a slight detour and head to Canal Saint-Martin in the 10th and 11th arrondissements.
+Still, if you want to experience Paris like a local, make a slight detour and head to the Canal Saint-Martin neighborhood in the 10th and 11th arrondissements.

 Canal Saint-Martin is both the name of a romantic canal where you can take cruises and watch boats navigate the locks and the name of a trending quartier, popular among younger Parisians, with charming ethnic restaurants and bars.

 If the hordes of visitors put you off at the Louvre, or you’ve already visited, you should instead visit one of the many small museums in Paris.
 Many of these quaint museums are free to enter, and they showcase everything from sculpture to oriental art and the former dwellings of past Parisian luminaries.

 If you want to gain an unparalleled look at the rich cultural and historical tapestry of the City of Lights, visit one of the small Parisian museums.

 What is a boulangerie?
 It is a bakery where the bread is freshly baked daily on the premises, and it’s where you’ll get famous French bread such as baguettes, brioche, pain de campagne, and croissants.